I love frugal blogs.

 Three big frugal mommy bloggers are Money Saving Mom , Life As Mom, and The Krazy Coupon Lady.
 With these three, you'll get all the weekly coupon deals, printable coupons round ups, interspersed with financial goals.

-is another popular frugal mommy blogger, and while I just picked up her book, I haven't followed this frugal mommy blogger enough to give an opinion.
+The Coupon Mom is another popular frugal mommy blogger, and while I just picked up her book, I haven't followed this frugal mommy blogger enough to give an opinion.

 Work calls. :)